 How to get there:

-The quickest way from Madrid is along the Colmenar highway (M-607) to Cerceda and then take the M-608.
-The duration of the journey is approximately one hour.
+The fastest route from Madrid is via the M-607 (Colmenar road) to Cerceda, then the M-608.
+The journey takes roughly one hour.

 Where to climb in Madrid - How to get to la Pedriza